LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-intro/initialize.rst

 To create a ASP.NET MVC project, start a new project in Visual Studio.

 #.
-When selecting the type of project, head over to *.NET Core* and select *Web Application (model-view-controller)*.
+When selecting the type of project, head over to *.NET Core* and select *Web Application (model-view-controller)* for Mac users.
+   For Windows users, select *ASP.NET Core*.

    .. figure:: figures/userselectmvc.png
       :alt: User selects Web Application MVC from the .NET Core Application menu

       User selects the appropriate project type

 #.
 Name your project *HelloASPDotNET* and put it in the appropriate directory for all of your classwork.
+Hit *Create*!
+   Windows users may have to take one additional step and select *Web Application (model-view-controller)* after hitting *Create*.

    .. figure:: figures/usernamesproject.png
       :alt: User names new project HelloASPDotNET

    User names their new project

 #.
-Once you hit *Create*, Visual Studio will create a fully-functioning web application for you.
+Visual Studio creates a fully-functional web application for you.
 #.
 Hit *Run* and take note of the port number your application opens up to.

    .. figure:: figures/portnumber.png